Tilea Campaign Part 29

 Some amongst the horde displayed the wounds that were most likely responsible for their deaths – great incisions, shattered bones or crumpled skulls.
 Others had gaping tears in their flesh made by the teeth and nails of their undead comrades during momentary lapses of guidance from their new master.

 They felt pain – excruciating pain – but of a kind that no longer arose from the physical wounding of their bodies.
-It was an agony came from every part of them at one and the same time, both physical and spiritual.
-They were driven by a furious, hungry hatred, the last emotion left in the fragment of mind they now possessed.
-They seemed to leer, scowl and glower as they ran, although in truth what remained of their decaying faces could appear no other way.
+It was an agony that came from every part of them at one and the same time, both physical and spiritual.
+They were driven by a furious, hungry hatred, the last emotion remaining in the fragment of mind they now possessed.
+They seemed to leer, scowl and glower as they ran, although in truth, what remained of their decaying faces could appear no other way.

 Biagino loved them all.
-To him, they were like tin soldiers are to a boy fanatically keen on his games of war; a precious collection to set out this way and that, to admire from one angle and another, while the excitement of the forthcoming battle grows ever stronger.
+To him, they were like tin soldiers are to a boy fanatically keen on his games of war; a precious collection to be set out this way and that, to admire from one angle and then another, while the excitement of the forthcoming battle grows ever stronger.

 ………………………………………………………………